-$\mathbf{F}{0}$ orm 10-K (Mark One) $\boxtimes$ ANNUAL REPORT PURSUANT TO SE SECURITIES EXCHANGE ACT OF 198 d) OF THE For the fiscal ye ear ended Decemb er 31, 2023 TRANSITION REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 198 2 15(d) OF THE For the transition perio od from to Commissio on File Number: 1 -8424 Sabine (Exact name of reg Royalty T rust Texas istrant as specified 75-6297143 (State or other jurisdiction (I.R.S.
-Employer of incorporation or organization) Identification No.) Argent Trust Company , 6 3838 Oak Lawn Avenue, Suite 1720 Dallas, Texas 75219 ( A Address of principal executive offices) (Zip Code) Registrant's telephone nur nber, including are ea code: 855-588-7839 Securities re gistered pursuant to Section 12(b) of the A ct: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Units of Beneficial Interest SBR New York Stock Exchange Securities reg sistered pursuant to Section 12(g) of the Act: None efined in Rule 405 of the Securities Act.
-Yes $\boxtimes$ No $\square$ Act.
-Yes 🗌 No 🗵 ts pursuant to Section 13 or Section 15 (d) of the Exchange Act such shorter period uired to be filed by Section 13 or $15(d)$ of the Securities that the registrant was required to file such reports), and oursuant to R ly every Interactive Data File required to be submitted receding 12 months (or for such shorter period that the eporting com by check mark whether the registrant is a lar pany, or an emerging growth company.
-See the I "emerging growth company" in Rule 12b-2 of th definitions of "large , an accelerated filer, a non-accelerated filer, a smalle accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer $\boxtimes \:$ Accelerated filer $\square \:$ Non-accele erated filer 🗌 Smaller reporting company Emerging growth company erging growth company, indicate by check mar h any new or revised financial accounting standa as elected not to use the extended transition period for ant to Section 13(a) of the Exchange Act $\square$ effectiveness of under Section 404(h nd attestation to its management's assessment of the o) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the ties are registered pursuant to Section 12(b) of uded in the filing reflect the correction of an error. by check mark whether the financial statements of the ed financial statements. $\hfill\Box$ compensation received by any of the registrant's executive off icers during the rele ents that required a recovery analysis of incentive-based vant recovery period pursuant to $\$240.10D-1(b)$ . $\square$ Indicate by check mark whether the registrant is a shell company (as defined l in Rule 12b-2 of the Act).
-Yes ☐ No ⊠
+(Mark One) 3 RSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December ber 31, 2024 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: to 1-8424 Sabine Royalty (Exact name of registrant as specified Texas 75-6297143 (State or r other jurisdiction (I.R.S.
+Employer ation or organization) Identification No.) t Trust Company nwn Avenue, Suite 1720 Pallas, Texas 75219 incipal executive offices) (Zip Code) Registrant's telephone number, including are Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Units of Beneficial Inter New York Stock Exchange Securities registered pursuant to the registrant is a well-known seasoned issuer, as def o Section 13 or Section 15 (d) of the Act.
+Yes □ No ☒ 2 months (or for such shorter period that the registran to be filed by Section 13 or 15(d) of the Securities Exchange Act was required to file such reports), and (2) has been subject t y Interactive Data File required to be submitted pursuant to Rul for such shorter period that the registrant was required to subm company, or an emerging grow n accelerated filer, a non-accelerated filer, a smaller reportin d filer," "accelerated filer," "smaller reporting company," an Large accelerated filer ■ Accelerated filer ■ Non-accelerated filer ■ Smallerated filer er reporting company Emerging growth company If an emerging growth co ompany, indicate by check mark if the registrant has elected not to use the extended transition period for complyin accounting standards provided pursuant to Section 1 porting under Section 404(b) of the Sarbanes-Oxley A ation to its management's assessment of the effectiveness of it act (15 U.S.C.
+7262(b)) by the registered public accounting firm

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒

-Exchange as of the last business day of its most recently completed second fiscal quarter) held by non-affiliates of the registrant was approximately \$961 million.
-At February 29, 2024 there were 14,579,345 units of beneficial interest outstanding.
+The aggregate market value of units of beneficial interest of the registrant (based on the closing sale price on the New York Stock Exchange as of the last business day of its most recently completed second fiscal quarter) held by non-affiliates of the registrant was approximately \$943 million.

+At February 27, 2025 there were 14,579,345 units of beneficial interest outstanding.